fullon-labs/flon-core/docs/01_node/02_usage/00_node-options.md

 ---
-content_title: fonod Options
+content_title: funod Options
 ---

-`fonod` is a command line interface (CLI) application.
+`funod` is a command line interface (CLI) application.
 As such, it can be started manually from the command line or through an automated script.
-The behavior of `fonod` is determined mainly by which plugins are loaded and which plugin options are used.
-The `fonod` application features two main option categories: *fonod-specific* options and *plugin-specific* options.
+The behavior of `funod` is determined mainly by which plugins are loaded and which plugin options are used.
+The `funod` application features two main option categories: *funod-specific* options and *plugin-specific* options.

-## fonod-specific Options
+## funod-specific Options

-fonod-specific options are used mainly for housekeeping purposes, such as setting the directory where the blockchain data resides, specifying the name of the `fonod` configuraton file, setting the name and path of the logging configuration file, etc. A sample output from running  `fonod --help` is displayed below, showing the fonod-specific options (Note: the plugin-specific options have been excluded for clarity):
+funod-specific options are used mainly for housekeeping purposes, such as setting the directory where the blockchain data resides, specifying the name of the `funod` configuraton file, setting the name and path of the logging configuration file, etc. A sample output from running  `funod --help` is displayed below, showing the funod-specific options (Note: the plugin-specific options have been excluded for clarity):

 ```console
 Application Config Options: